Bar Brutal is dropping a major comeback. The Barcelona restaurant returns with a two-day curated experience celebrating food, music, and community.

 On April 25, The Stamba Amphitheatre hosts a food pop-up by Sargasso – Brawns coastal little sister.
 The Margate-based restaurant and wine bar is known for its seasonal, ingredient-led cooking and the rebellious, vibrant pulse of contemporary viticulture.
 Sargasso brings a menu of simple, shareable bites designed to be enjoyed throughout the full duration of the programme, from afternoon into midnight, made for long sessions and easy movement between music, food, and wine.
 The experience is paired with a wine selection curated by Warehouse and Bar Brutal.

 Stay at Stamba Hotel with full access to the complete Bar Brutal x Stamba takeover.
 This all-access stay places you at the heart of the programme for two days of food, music, and late-night gatherings across the Stamba ecosystem.
-The package includes accommodation at Stamba, the Mediterranean dinner by Brawn’s Ed Wilson & Josie Stead at Stamba Rooftop, entry to the live concert by Nubya Garcia and MokuMoku at the Rooms Garden, plus the afterparty in the Rooms lobby, before Theo Parrish takes over the Stamba Amphitheatre for an extended set the next day.
+The package includes accommodation at Stamba, the Mediterranean dinner by Brawn's Ed Wilson & Josie Stead at Stamba Rooftop and Sadar Bahar's extended set at the Stamba Amphitheatre the next day.

 Stay at Rooms Tbilisi and join the full Bar Brutal weekender at Stamba with all-access entry to the complete programme.
-This option includes accommodation at Rooms Tbilisi, access to the Mediterranean dinner by Brawn’s Ed Wilson & Josie Stead at Stamba Rooftop, entry to live performances and the afterparty at Rooms Tbilisi, and Theo Parrish’s extended set at the Stamba Amphitheatre, closing the weekend in true Bar Brutal spirit.
+This option includes accommodation at Rooms Tbilisi, access to the Mediterranean dinner by Brawn's Ed Wilson & Josie Stead at Stamba Rooftop and Sadar Bahar's extended set at the Stamba Amphitheatre, closing the weekend in true Bar Brutal spirit.

 A limited number of tickets are available for the Mediterranean dinner by Ed Wilson and Josie Stead from Brawn, built around seasonal cooking and a communal table.
-Wines are curated by Bar Brutal in collaboration with Warehouse.
-Tickets include dinner at Stamba Rooftop, access to the Live Concert at Rooms Garden featuring Nubya Garcia and MokuMoku, and entry to the afterparty at Rooms Lobby.
+Wines are curated by Bar Brutal in collaboration with the Warehouse.
+As the tables clear, Ruby Savage shifts the night into motion.